 Hiring Women for Dirty Jobs

-In the 1930’s, Delia Copley was the first woman to become a licensed pest control operator in North Carolina.
+In the 1930s, Delia Copley became the first woman to obtain a license as a pest control operator in North Carolina.

-In 2017, service-based industries like pest control, lawn care, or HVAC are often perceived as a boys’ club, especially when it comes to technician positions.
-Women tend to be drawn to managerial or supportive office roles, working as customer service liaisons, sales staff, marketing specialists, or human resource representatives - but are often discouraged from pursuing roles in the field.
+In 2017, service-based industries such as pest control, lawn care, or HVAC were often perceived as a "boys’ club," especially when it came to technician positions.
+Women tend to be drawn to managerial or supportive office roles, such as working as customer service liaisons, sales staff, marketing specialists, or human resource representatives, but are often discouraged from pursuing roles in the field.

 These “dirty jobs” are vulnerable to masculine stereotypes that make it even more difficult for women to excel.
 According to the US Department of Labor, of approximately 79,000 pest control workers in 2016, only 3.25% were women.